CAITLIN ECKLUND, LPC

 Oregon Counseling Association member

-Year long immersion in interpersonal neurobiology and ongoing study with Bonnie Badenoch, PhD
+6 years of ongoing learning in interpersonal neurobiology with Bonnie Badenoch, PhD

 400 hours of yoga teacher training